soffes/blog/published/2015-06-22-network-testing-in-swift-with-dvr/network-testing-in-swift-with-dvr.markdown

 ---
-title: Network Testing in Swift with DVR
+tags:
+- development
-categories: development swift
+- swift
 ---

+# Network Testing in Swift with DVR

 Networking testing is hard.
 There’s a few approaches.
 The most common I’ve seen is stubbing requests.
 [OCMock](https://github.com/erikdoe/ocmock) is a [common approach](http://ashfurrow.com/blog/your-first-objective-c-unit-test-with-ocmock/).